-The famous pop hit of the music group The Mammas & The Papas “California Dreamin ‘” sings how nice it would be to be somewhere safe and warm in Los Angeles on that gray, cold winter day.
+The famous pop hit of the music group The Mammas & The Papas, “California Dreamin,” sings how nice it would be to be somewhere safe and warm in Los Angeles on that gray, cold winter day.
 We walked through California.
-Many people dream these California dreams and realities, but only a handful manage to experience them.
-Multicultural San Francisco, stellar Hollywood, the frightening Valley of Death, the carefree enjoyment of endless summer, democracy, and respect for diversity… But even this is a land of contradictions, splendor, and misery.
+Many people dream these California dreams and realities, but only a handful experience them.
+Multicultural San Francisco, stellar Hollywood, the frightening Valley of Death, the carefree enjoyment of endless summer, democracy, and respect for diversity.
+But even this is a land of contradictions, splendor, and misery.
 Go there if you would like to experience a different, wine-culinary dream.
 The wine-growing landscape, the winemakers’ stories, and their wineries, and how the winemaking business is one of those 1001 things on the wine lover’s list that you must experience in California.

 Again in the California Dreams and Realities

-I first went to California twelve years ago, full of “California dreams,” and I still remember the culture shock: the contrasts between rich, multi-million-dollar villas and people struggling to make ends meet, American patriotism, and the narrow-mindedness of the average American.
+I first went to California twelve years ago, full of “California dreams,” and I still remember the culture shock: the contrasts between rich, multi-million-dollar villas and people struggling to make ends meet American patriotism and the narrow-mindedness of the average American.
 The size of everything from cars, portions of food, clothes, and, ultimately, people.
-This time we wanted to check out what has changed in the Promised Land, and most of all, experience what a wine lover must.
+This time we wanted to check out what has changed in the Promised Land and experience what a wine lover must.